 Unlike in the English language, Romanian and Spanish adjectives are generally placed after the noun (The red car: « el coche rojo » (Spanish), « Mașina roșie » (Romanian)).
 Of course, there are some exceptions to these rules.

 Both Spanish and Romanian are phonetic languages.
 This means that words in these languages are spelled as they are pronounced.
 When you look at a word, or hear a word in Spanish or Romanian, you will be able to pronounce or spell it.

 When comparing how similar two languages are in terms of vocabulary, linguists use the concept of lexical similarity.
 It measures to what degree the vocabularies of the two languages are alike.

 Lexical similarity coefficients range from 0 to 1, with 0 meaning no similarity and 1 meaning complete similarity.

 For comparison, the lexical similarity:

-The two regions which today are Spain and Romania, were part of the Roman empire.
-As Latin was the official language of the Roman empire it was spoken there.
-This is the reason for the high degree of lexical similarity between Spanish and Romanian.
+The two regions which today are Spain and Romania, were part of the Roman Empire.
+As Latin was the official language of the Roman Empire it was spoken there.
+This is the reason for the high degree of lexical similarity between Romanian and Spanish.

-In terms of vocabulary, Romanian is slightly closer to Italian and French then it is to Spanish:
+In terms of vocabulary, Romanian is slightly closer to Italian and French than it is to Spanish:

-The lexical similarity between Spanish and Romanian is 0.71.
+The lexical similarity between Romanian and Spanish is 0.71.
 This means that there are quite some words in both languages that are similar and have similar meanings.

 When the Roman Empire fell apart, languages started to develop and were influenced by surrounding nations.
-As they both derived from the Latin language, Spanish and Romanian languages can be quite similar in vocabulary.
+As they are both derived from the Latin language, Romanian and Spanish languages can be quite similar in vocabulary.